yushan26/rules_go/docs/go/core/bzlmod.md

 Bazel emits a warning if the `use_repo` statement is out of date or missing entirely (requires Bazel 6.2.0 or higher).
 The warning contains a `buildozer` command to automatically fix the `MODULE.bazel` file (requires buildozer 6.1.1 or higher).

-Alternatively, you can specify a module extension tag to add an individual dependency.
+Alternatively, you can specify a module extension tag to add an individual dependency:
-This can be useful for dependencies of generated code that `go mod tidy` would remove.
-(There is [ongoing work](https://github.com/bazelbuild/bazel-gazelle/pull/1495) to provide a Bazel-aware version of `tidy`.)

 ```starlark
 go_deps.module(